infinity-groupoids/arc.lib/README.md

 # arc.lib
 A Singular library for generalized jet schemes computations with fast partial reduction

-This is the initial version: arc v2.0.0.0 and is designed as a supplement to a submitted paper.
-Later versions are expected.
+This is the initial version: arc v1.0.0 and is designed as a supplement to a submitted paper.

-This library is basically one main singular procedure arc(ideal, ideal ,ideal , list) where the first ideal is a list of variables of a polynomial ring, the second is a list of generators of an ideal, and the third is a list of generators of a second ideal describing a embedded fat point.
+This library is basically one main singular procedure arc(ideal ,ideal , list) where the first ideal is a list of generators of an ideal of ring R (this basering should be of characteristic zero), and the third is a list of generators of a second ideal describing a embedded fat point.
+What is meant here by embedded fat point is that J is an ideal of R also, and the auxiliary ring D created by only the variables used in J creates a zero dimensional quotient ring $D/J$.
 The final argument is a list of indexes which sets particular variables to zero.
-A list of examples will be added later to the folder examples.
+A list of examples will be added to the folder examples.

+NOTE: In regards to the second argument J, the variables used are usually chosen to be sequently -- first m variables or the last m variables, but theoretically any choice of variables from the basering R can be used as long as they define a ring of Krull dimension 0.

+NOTE: In regards to the third argument, which is a list.
+If the user just wants the list of equations, one should input an empty list, which is usually done by running arc(I,J,list()).

-There is a debug version with the debug folder: debugarc v1.0.0.0 which is essentially the same but produces output files arc_original_output.txt, arc_output.txt, and arc_debug.txt file for further development purposes.
+NOTE: There is a debug version with the debug folder: debugarc v1.0.0 which is paired down version, but it produces output files arc_original_output.txt, arc_output.txt, and arc_debug.txt file for further development purposes.

 Examples:
  //Example 1: